-Josh is an ACMG Ski Guide and he’s been working at Chatter Creek since 2004.
-Over the past 17 years, he’s guided cat skiing, heli skiing and ski touring throughout western Canada and in Europe.
+Josh has been working at Chatter Creek since 2004.
+Over the past 18 years he’s guided cat skiing, heli skiing and ski touring throughout western Canada and in Europe.
 In addition to ski guiding he’s had the opportunity to work as a mountain safety consultant on a variety of projects including; Olympic athletic training, industrial risk management and ski media production.
-He’s actively involved with both HeliCat Canada and the Canadian Avalanche Association as a member of the Accreditation Committee and the InfoEx Advisory Group.
-Josh lives in Nelson BC where he spends the summer months exploring the Kootenays on two wheels.
+He’s actively involved with both HeliCat Canada and the Canadian Avalanche Association as a member of the Accreditation Committee and the InfoEx Advisory Committee.
+Josh lives in Nelson BC where he spends the summer months exploring the Kootenays.
 “Nothing beats deep powder snow and a backcountry lodge.”

 Mr. Willott is Chatter Creek’s good time’s ambassador and began working at Chatter in 2001.

 Mr. Willott is Chatter Creek’s good time’s ambassador.
-Pete began working at Chatter in 2001 and has completed certification as an ACMG Ski Guide.
+Pete began working at Chatter in 2001.
 In the summer he works for Parks Canada fixing up the hiking trails in Banff and Yoho National Parks.
 When not working Pete likes to play outside and dance as often as possible.
 “Hopefully we will do both your next trip.
 See you out there!”

 Stefan started skiing at the age of four and has been in love with the best winter sport ever since.

 Stefan started skiing at the age of four and has been in love with the best winter sport ever since.
 His professional ski career began in 1984 when he began teaching skiing in Quebec.
 Soon enough the mountains were not big enough, and he relocated to BC to find great snow and big mountains and moved from teaching skiing to ski patrolling and eventually ski guiding for the last eighteen years.
-Stefan is a Level 3 guide and instructor for the Canadian Ski Guides Association (CSGA), a Professional Member of the Canadian Avalanche Association, an ACMG Apprentice Ski Guide and an internationally certified ski instructor.
 He is fluent in English, French, and German and also speaks a little Spanish.
 Stefan is looking forward to skiing the best powder available with you in a relaxed yet safe atmosphere.

 Yuji came over to Canada from downtown Tokyo Japan in 2002.

 Yuji came over to Canada from downtown Tokyo Japan in 2002.
 He planned to stay in Canada for only one year to check out the mountains but he’s still here.
 Seems he was trapped in Canadian deep pow and can’t get out!
-Yuji is a certified ACMG Ski Guide and a Professional Member of the Canadian Avalanche Association.
-He started working for Chatter Creek in 2012.
+Yuji started working at Chatter Creek in 2012.
 When you don’t see him at Chatter, he’s likely guiding ski touring in the Rockies or Japan.
 Yuji spends the summer months guiding Japanese hikers and backpackers in the Rockies.
 He lives year round in Canmore with his wife and two daughters.

 Jordan moved west for bigger mountains and deeper powder over a decade ago.

 Jordan learned to ski in the small hills of Ontario but moved west for bigger mountains and deeper powder a decade ago.
-As a certified ACMG Apprentice Ski Guide he’s looking forward to guiding groups at Chatter Creek.
 Prior to guiding Jordan spent his winters as a ski patroller and avalanche technician at Panorama Mountain.
 When the winter ends, he spends most of his time planting trees or rock climbing around his current home of Invermere, BC.